Basic Views on Corporate Governance

 - The Company appoints individuals who have experience, knowledge, and capabilities required for Directors of the Company as candidates at the Board of Directors meeting with the attendance of Outside Officers and elect them as Directors with the resolution of the General Meeting of Shareholders.
 However, the candidates for Outside Directors shall satisfy the criteria of independence provided separately.

-- The Company appoints individuals who have experience, knowledge, and capabilities required for Corporate Auditors of the Company as candidates at the Board of Directors meeting with the presence of Outside Officers, and elects them as Corporate Auditors with the resolution of the General Meeting of Shareholders after obtaining the consent of the Board of Corporate Auditors.
+- The Company appoints individuals who have experience, knowledge, and capabilities required for Corporate Auditors of the Company as candidates at the Board of Directors meeting with the presence of Outside Officers.
+It elects them as Corporate Auditors with the resolution of the General Meeting of Shareholders after obtaining the board of corporate auditors' consent.
 However, the candidates for Outside Corporate Auditors shall satisfy the criteria of independence provided separately.

 Independence Standards for Outside Officers

-- (1) The Company judges that its Outside Officers and the candidates for the Outside Officers are fully independent from the Company if they do not fall under any of the following items:
+- (1) The Company judges that its Outside Officers and the candidates for the Outside Officers are fully independent of the Company if they do not fall under any of the following items: